Mål og innhald

 Arbeids- og undervisningsformer

 The course is comprised of live-streamed, recorded and stored lectures with active participation by students on introductory material and case studies, and with classroom modelling and simulation activities both by lecturer and teaching assistant.
-Course meetings include 36 lecture hours and 18 hours of lab assistance over a 4-week period (three lectures and one lab per week) from late September until late October.
+Course meetings include three lectures and one lab per week over a five-week period.
 The exam is in last week of the course.

 An ECTS grade is provided to the student at the end of the course according to the A-F scale.